getsentry/sentry-javascript/docs/tips.rst

 \*.example.com or example.com exactly.
 See also: :ref:`Config:
 whitelistUrls<config-whitelist-urls>`.

-Next, checkout the list of :doc:`plugins <plugins>` we provide and see which are applicable to you.
+Next, checkout the list of :doc:`integrations <integrations/index>` we provide and see which are applicable to you.

 The community has compiled a list of common ignore rules for common